freelawproject/juriscraper/readme.md

     # Print out the object
     print str(site)

+That will print out all the current meta data for a site, including links to the objects you wish to download (typically opinions).
+If you download those opinions, we also recommend running the `_cleanup_content()` method against the items that you download (PDFs, HTML, etc.).
+See the `sample_caller.py` for an example.

 It's also possible to iterate over all courts in a Python package, even if they're not known before starting the scraper.
 For example: